Khale1108/HeapImplementation/README.md

   * Private - Members cannot be accessed or viewed from outside the class.
   * Protected - Members cannot be accessed from outside the class, however, they can be accessed from inherited classes.
 * Friend Class/Function - A friend class can access private or protected elements of a class.
+* Operator Overloading - Overload standard library C++ operators with the operator keyword.
+An example would be for <<, <, or ++ operators.
+* Copy Constructor - A constructor that is created to handle copying of an object when another object of the same type is assigned to it.
+This is done by default by the compiler, but can be done explicitly.

 ## Heap Run Complexity